metabase/metabase/docs/configuring-metabase/timezones.md

 - Unless you have a special need it's best to set your database reporting time zone to UTC and store all of your date/time related values in UTC.
 - Configure your JVM to use the same timezone you want to use for reporting, which ideally should also match the timezone of your database.
 - Set the Metabase `Report Timezone` to match the timezone you want to see your reports in, again, this should match the rest of the timezone settings you've made.
-- If you want to change your Metabase Cloud server timezone, please [contact support](https://www.metabase.com/help-premium).
+- If you want to change your Metabase Cloud timezone, please [contact support](https://www.metabase.com/help-premium).

 ## Data types